Elvis10ten/notes/src/papers/2022-09-15-software-engineering-at-google.md

-# Software Engineering at Google — Paper Summary
+# Software Engineering at Google

 Today's summary is about a [paper](https://arxiv.org/pdf/1702.01715.pdf) written by Fergus Henderson in 2017.